-For UWO Policy on Accommodation for Medical Illness see:
+For UWO Policy on Accommodation for Medical Illness see: www.uwo.ca/univsec/pdf/academic policies/appeals/accommodation illness.pdf.

-www.uwo.ca/univsec/pdf/academic_policies/appeals/accommodation_medical.pdf.
-For a student medical certificate see: www.uwo.ca/univsec/pdf/academic_policies/appeals/medicalform.pdf.

 Students seeking academic accommodation for any missed tests, exams, participation components and/or assignments worth 10% or more of their final grade must apply to the Academic Counselling office of their home Faculty and provide documentation.
 Please alert your instructor that you have followed this procedure.
 Academic accommodation cannot be granted by your instructor or the Pre-Business department.